We all need a steady flow of clients. Otherwise, we’re dreamers longing for a resume business.

 That’s okay.
-It’s VERY common for resume writers to connect with other resume writers on LinkedIn.
+It’s common for resume writers to connect with other resume writers on LinkedIn.

-Be sure that your LinkedIn profile has been updated and reflects your resume business, experience, certs, and so on.
+Ensure your LinkedIn profile has been updated and reflects your resume business, experience, certifications, etc.

 Once those resume writers accept your connection request, I want you to send the following message:

 Louise — thanks for connecting with me here on LinkedIn.

 Curiously, are you seeking a referral source to send leads who need a resume writer at a lower price point?

 Maybe $300 to $500 range?
 I pay a 20% referral fee, which is larger than most.

 This would be a great way for you to add a new revenue to your resume business — and help me expand my client base as well.

 Of course, I can provide you with more details and send you a few of my resume examples to review.